Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 8. Regular, Soy, and Coconut Milk

-Using coconut or soy milk as the base for pre-workout can help improve the bitterness of the product.
+Using coconut or soy milk as the base for pre-workout can help you improve the bitterness of the product.

-Also, milk naturally contains two types of proteins, such as casein and whey, which can help to improve muscle recovery after cardio and strength exercises [9].
+According to BioMed Central's study titled "International Society of Sports Nutrition Position Stand: protein and exercise," milk naturally contains two types of proteins, such as casein and whey, which can help to improve muscle recovery after cardio and strength exercises [9].

 Why Does Pre-workout Taste Bad?